JetBrains/kotlin-native/OBJC_INTEROP.md

 ### To Use

-Generics are currently not enabled be default.
+Generics are currently not enabled by default.
 To have the framework header written with generics, add an experimental flag to the compiler config:

 ```